20 Best food items at EPCOT with locations, ranked

 The School Bread at the Kringla Bakeri Og Kafe is a fan-favorite snack in Norway (photo by James Overholt/HeyOrlando.com)

-15. School Bread
+14. School Bread

 Kringla Bakeri Og Kafe, Norway Pavillion

+The Norway Pavilion is my least favorite dining – and drinking – destination in EPCOT.
+The Scandinavian flavors do not suit my palate.
 However, for the School Bread, I will make an exception.
 It’s a sweet roll filled with custard and dipped in coconut.
 It’s not Croque Glace level good, but it’s a nice, sweet treat.

 Le Cellier Entrance EPCOT

-Le Cellier has some good food options, but they might be heavy for a Florida theme park day (photo by James Overholt/HeyOrlando.com)
+Le Cellier Steakhouse has some good food options, but they might be heavy for a Florida theme park day (photo by James Overholt/HeyOrlando.com)

-16. Canadian Cheddar Cheese Soup
+15. Canadian Cheddar Cheese Soup

 Should you trust Canadians?
-First, they load you up on soup made with cheddar cheese, beer and bacon, and then they serve you a large cut of red meat with a side of fries covered in cheese curd sauce.
+First, they load you up on soup made with cheddar cheese, beer, and bacon, and then they serve you a large cut of red meat with a side of fries covered in cheese curd sauce.
+And then, you are launched back out into the Florida heat with either an entire World Showcase Pavilion to march around or the other half of the EPCOT figure 8.
+There should probably be a triage station in the Canada Pavilion with lots of air conditioning, comfy chairs, and bunk beds where you can sleep off the itis before trying to walk more than a couple hundred feet.

 Seasons in the Land Interior at EPCOT